anisha22s/Predicting-Ticket-Prices-Using-Random-Forest/README.md

 Exports the pruned decision tree as a PNG image and displays it in the notebook.
 You can modify the hyperparameters in the code to improve the performance of the model.

-License

-This repository is licensed under the MIT License.
-Please see the LICENSE file for more details.

 Acknowledgements